Adelle Tracey

 Sometimes self care is just switching off, taking some time for yourself and not feeling guilty for it.
 Here are some of the ways I like to recharge.

-1. NAP - Sleep always helps me be more rational and feel more balanced.
+1. NAP - Sleep always helps me rest and start a fresh.

 2. BATH - My go-to for relaxing, I love to add Epsom salts to relieve any sore muscles, Eco bath London are my current fave.